 We had the Nua Phad Kra Prao: Beef Chilli Basil: tender beef slices stir-fried with fresh chilli and ‘holy basil’ or ‘kra pao’, Guay Tiew Phad Sie Eiew:Beef Noodle Stir Fry wide rice noodles stir fried with beef strips with choi sum leaves in a soy and oyster sauce and Chicken Massaman CurryL flavoured with a cinnamon and star anise with potatoes, onions and cashew nuts.
 Jasmine rice also served.
 All three dishes were so tasty, flavoursome and plentiful!

 We finished off with a refreshing mango sorbet and a matcha ice cream!
 Overall, recommend Thaikhun!

-East London Girl Travels: Restaurants and Bars in Oxford
+East London Girl: Restaurants and Bars in Oxford